semantic-flow/sflo/documentation/task.2025-11-28-templates-and-stylesheets.md

   * `@type`: `owl:ObjectProperty`
   * domain: `AbstractNodeConfig/`, `PlatformConfig/`, `ApplicationConfig/`
   * range: `TemplateResource/`
-  * comment: “Template resource used to generate HTML resource pages for this node (before any more specific mapping rules).”
+  * comment: “Template resource used to generate HTML resource pages for this knop (before any more specific mapping rules).”

 * `defaultStylesheet/`:

   * `@type`: `owl:ObjectProperty`
   * domain: same as above
   * range: `StylesheetResource/`
-  * comment: “Stylesheet resource applied to generated pages for this node.”
+  * comment: “Stylesheet resource applied to generated pages for this knop.”

 These will eventually replace `hasResourcePageTemplate/` and `stylesheetPath/` for new configs.